-Overall, \oursystem achieves the log matching on all apps in our test set, where the identified paths are matched with the runtime execution flows.
-Considering that the performance of the log matching is related to the complexity of app bytecode, we highlight the cases of three real-world apps from our test set in \Cref{table:algorithm_performance}.
-These apps contain a large number of reflective calls, so most of the logged APIs are about \texttt{invoke()}.
-It is representative to check if the position of each logged API can be precisely and efficiently decided by a matching strategy.
-Note that the method call sequences of the cases can be obtained entirely when the value of \textit{K} is 11.
+\oursystem achieves the log matching on all apps in our test set and meanwhile, the identified paths are ensured to be matched with runtime execution flows by manual checks of at least two Android experts.
+To highlight the effectiveness of our strategy in the log matching, we choose the cases of three real-world apps from our test set in \Cref{table:algorithm_performance}.
+These apps contain a large number of reflective calls, so almost all logged APIs are \texttt{invoke()}.
+Therefore, the apps are representative to verify if the positions of the log points are precisely decided by our strategy.
 Moreover, there is no work, to the best of our knowledge, focusing on the same problem of the log matching with us.